-Platform trials, also referred to as Multi-Arm, Multi-Stage (MAMS) design trials are trials that evaluate several interventions against a common control group and can be perpetual and further accept additions or exclusions of new therapies or patient populations during the trial.
+Platform trials referred to as Multi-Arm, Multi-Stage (MAMS) design trials evaluate several interventions against a common control group and can be perpetual.
+These designs help to further accept additions or exclusions of new therapies or patient populations during the clinical trial.

-- Basket and umbrella trials could also be considered platform trials if they permit the addition or exclusion of new treatments during the trial.
+- Basket and umbrella trials can also include platform trials if they permit the addition or exclusion of new treatments during the trial.

-- In a platform trial, interim analyses evaluate the efficacy or futility of each targeted therapy, and their results are used to add new ones or exclude certain targeted therapies.
+- In a platform trial, interim analyses evaluate the efficacy or futility of each targeted therapy and use their results to add new ones or exclude certain targeted therapies.

-- Platform trials permit relatively flexible addition or exclusion of treatment methods or patient populations, thereby enabling an efficient transition to a confirmatory trial.
+- Platform trials permit relatively flexible addition or exclusion of treatment methods or patient populations, enabling an efficient transition to a confirmatory clinical trial.

-- Do not require a new trial infrastructure for every treatment under investigation and It allows the sharing control group means less recruitment of patients is required.
+- Do not require a new trial infrastructure for every treatment under investigation, and It allows the sharing control group means require less recruitment of patients.